eaplatanios/jelly-bean-world/README.md

   1. Create a Simulator object.
   2. Add agents to this simulator.
-  3. Issue move commands for each agent.
+  3. Issue action commands for each agent.

-The following is a simple example where a simulator is constructed locally (within the same process) and a single agent continuously moves east.
+The following is a simple example where a simulator is constructed locally (within the same process) and a single agent continuously moves forward.

 ```c++
 #include "network.h"